silentmovie/BohanZhou-Webpage/_posts/2022-10-17-Sea Ice Dynamics Prediction.md

 <img class="img-fluid" src="{{page.image-slider | relative_url}}" alt="Robertson Channel">

-B. Zhou and M. Parno \[[1]\] utilize a general multi-marginal optimal transport (MMOT) framework to obtain the continuous representation of discrete-in-time data.
-One possible application is the prediction on the sea ice dynamics.
-Given observations (called as marginals in the general framework) at different time-stamps, our method provides a prediction on the sea ice dynamics in a continuous time.
-This provides a solution to some stage in the [Lagrangian Observation Mapping](https://simda-muri.github.io/challenges/source/descriptions/problem2.html).
-The python package with its description can be found \[[2]\].
+Joint with M. Parno \[[1]\], we develop a multi-marginal optimal transport (MMOT) framework for constructing **continuous representations of discrete-in-time data**.
+One natural application is in **predicting the sea ice dynamics**.
+Given a sequence of observations (the “marginals” in the MMOT framework) recorded at different time points, our method produces a continuous-time interpolation that captures the evolving motion of sea ice.
+This provides a solution to one stage in the [Lagrangian Observation Mapping Challenges](https://simda-muri.github.io/challenges/source/descriptions/problem2.html).
+The accompanying Python package and documentation are available in \[[2]\].

-Using the SAR data (every 6 days) obtained from [Alaska Satellite Facility](https://asf.alaska.edu) on the Robertson Channel (thanks to our group member J. Park at Dartmouth), the video shows the prediction dynamics every 2 day.
-Even finer predictions are possible within a few minutes on a personal computer.
+Using the SAR data (collected every 6 days) from [Alaska Satellite Facility](https://asf.alaska.edu) on the Robertson Channel (thanks to our group member J. Park at Dartmouth), the animation demonstrates predicted sea ice motion at two-day intervals.
+Remarkably, even finer temporal predictions can be generated within minutes on a standard personal computer.

 ----
 ##### References: